feltcute/ModdingDocsMGD/Doc/Locations/Creation.rst

   "FullyUnlockedBy": [""],

-Functions the same as the ``"requires":`` key, unlocking exploration via the Grimoire.
+Functions the same as the ``"requires":`` key, unlocking exploration and adventures via the Grimoire.

 ..
 Leaving it blank means exploration is unlocked by default?